phaserjs/phaser/README.md

 * Previously using a Pixel Perfect check didn't work if the Sprite was rotated or had a non-zero anchor point, now works under all conditions + atlas frames.
 * If pixelPerfect Input Sprites overlapped each other the pixel check wasn't taken into consieration in the Pointer move method.
 * Updated Input.Mouse to use event.button not event.which, so the const reference from input.mouse.button is correct (thanks grimor)
+* Text that was fixedToCamera would 'jitter' if the world scrolled.
+Now works as expected across all fixed objects.

 TO DO: